-Note A null modem cable is NOT the same as the cable normally distributed with a modem; pins 2 and 3 swap over on a null modem cable.
+A null modem cable is NOT the same as the cable normally distributed with a modem.
+The configuration and pin allocations for a null modem cable are shown in Figure 2.

+Note

-Note Some external modems use a D25 connector others a D9 connector, obtain the appropriate cable/converter for your setup.
+Some external modems use a D25 connector, others a D9 connector.
+Obtain the appropriate cable/converter for your setup.